11 Conscious Jewelry Brands You Can Covet With A Clearer Conscience

 Materials:

-Lab grown diamonds in particular are the best bet because they avoid the ethically cringy diamond mining industry altogether (though some do require a natural diamond “seed” to start the process).
+We love lab grown diamonds because they avoid the ethically cringy diamond mining industry altogether (though some do require a natural diamond “seed” to start the process).

-Recycled diamonds and gemstones are another alternative to avoid mines altogether and while recycled gems are very likely not traceable, a recycled diamond is at least not leading to further damage.
+Recycled diamonds and gemstones are another alternative to avoid mines altogether.
+Though very likely not traceable, a recycled diamond is at least not leading to further damage.

 Gold has its fair share of ethical and environmental concerns, too.

-Fairtrade and Fairmined Gold is a step in the right direction, but even it has its shortcomings—not least the fact that there are zero Fairmined/Fairtrade certified mines on the entire continent of Africa where a lot of gold is mined.
+Fairtrade and Fairmined Gold is a step in the right direction, but even it has its shortcomings— there are zero Fairmined/Fairtrade certified mines on the entire continent of Africa where a lot of gold is mined.

 Here, too, we think recycled is best.

-As for other materials (sapphires, pearls, and the like), the more a brand can share about where/how they were sourced, the better from a conscious jewelry standpoint.
+As for other conscious gems (sapphires, pearls), the more brands can share about where/how they were sourced, the better.

 Supply chain & labor practices: